wrdhall3/ai-case-study/README.md

 # Module 1 Challenge: AI Case Study: SAP SE

 SAP SE is a German multinational software company based in Walldorf, Baden-Württemberg, Germany.
 It develops enterprise software to manage business operation and customer relations.
-The company is the world's leading enterprise resource planning software vendor. [[2]](#2) ([Wikipedia SAP](https://en.wikipedia.org/wiki/SAP))
+The company is the world's leading enterprise resource planning software vendor [[2]](#2) ([Wikipedia SAP](https://en.wikipedia.org/wiki/SAP)).
 Founded in 1972, SAP is a large incumbent technology company that is doing something interesting with new, emerging AI technology as a way of increasing revenues and gaining market share.

 According to Ted Rohm (Senior ERP Analyst) [[1]](#1) ([How AI Is Transforming Enterprise Resource Planning](https://www3.technologyevaluation.com/research/article/how-ai-is-transforming-erp.html)):